Table of Contents:

-Use of hand hygiene facilities including wash hand basins will be managed so as to avoid congregation of people waiting to use wash hand basins and hand sanitisers.
+Use of hand hygiene facilities including wash hand basins needs to be managed so as to avoid congregation of pupils and staff waiting to use wash hand basins and hand sanitisers.

 There is a requirement for access to hand washing facilities after activities that are likely to soil hands, for example playing outside or certain sporting activities as hand sanitiser does not work on dirty hands.

-Hand sanitiser dispensers will be deployed at exit and entry points of the school building and all classrooms, and care will be taken to clean up any hand sanitiser spills to prevent risks of falls.
+Hand sanitiser dispensers are at exit and entry points of schools and classrooms and care will be taken to clean up any hand sanitiser spills to prevent risks of falls.

-Wash hand basins, running water, liquid soap and hand towels are provided in all toilets, kitchens and any food preparation areas.
+Wash hand basins, running water, liquid soap and hand drying facilities should be provided in all toilets, kitchens and any food preparation areas.

-Hand washing facilities will be maintained in good condition and supplies of soap and towels will be topped up regularly to encourage everyone to use them.
+Hand washing facilities will be maintained in good condition and supplies of soap and towels should be topped up regularly to encourage everyone to use them.

-Posters displaying hand washing techniques and promoting hand washing are placed on walls adjacent to washing facilities and can be laminated or placed in a plastic sleeve.
+Posters displaying hand washing techniques and promoting hand washing will be placed on walls adjacent to washing facilities and can be laminated or placed in a plastic sleeve.